Cape Romain National Wildlife Refuge

 The Cape Romain National Wildlife Refuge is a 66,287 acre (267 km²) National Wildlife Refuge in southeastern South Carolina near Awendaw, South Carolina.
 The refuge lands and waters encompass water impoundments, creeks and bays, emergent salt marsh and barrier islands.
 29000 acre are designated as a wilderness area.
-Most of the refuge is only accessible by boat.
+Most of the refuge is accessible only by boat.
 The Intracoastal Waterway passes the Refuge.
 Mainland facilities include the refuge's headquarters and visitor center which are located on U.S. Highway 17 about 30 minutes by car from Charleston, South Carolina.

 Red wolf

-In the 1800s the red wolf was abundant in the Southeastern United States including South Carolina.
-However, by the mid-1960s, efforts of trappers, hunters, and farmers— combined with the destruction of natural habitat— nearly wiped out the population.
-Only a few wolves remained in Texas and Louisiana.
-To protect the red wolf, they were taken into captivity, and by 1980, were extinct in the wild.
-Within the decade, captors of the red wolf were looking to reestablish the red wolf's territory.
-In 1987, red wolves were released in Alligator River National Wildlife Refuge in eastern North Carolina, Bull Island in South Carolina, Horn Island in Mississippi, and St. Vincent Island in Florida.
+In December 1976, two red wolves were released onto Bulls Island in the refuge with the intent of testing and honing reintroduction methods.
+They were not released with the intent of beginning a permanent population on the island.
+The first experimental translocation lasted for 11 days, during which a mated pair of red wolves was monitored day and night with remote telemetry.
+A second experimental translocation was tried in 1978 with a different mated pair, and they were allowed to remain on the island for close to nine months.
+After that, a larger project was executed in 1987 to reintroduce a permanent population of red wolves back to the wild in the Alligator River National Wildlife Refuge (ARNWR) on the eastern coast of North Carolina.
+In that year, Bulls Island became the first island breeding site.
+Pups were raised on the island and relocated to North Carolina until 2005.